SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 .. figure:: images/flowchart_img.png
    :name: flowchart_img
    :height: 800
+   :alt: Flowchart of processing steps for imaging data with cartoon
+         versions of each step.

-   Processing steps for imaging and grism data.
+   Processing steps for imaging data.

 .. figure:: images/flowchart_grism.png
    :name: flowchart_grism
    :height: 800
+   :alt: Flowchart of processing steps for grism data with cartoon
+         versions of each step.

-   Processing steps for imaging and grism data.
+   Processing steps for grism data.

 Reduction algorithms
 --------------------